Battle of the Argeș: Battle

 On 1 December the Romanian attack began.
 Initially, the Romanians experienced success, taking a large number of prisoners, however, the failure of their reserves to arrive due to the actions of the Romanian General Sosescu, who was a naturalized German, followed by the arrival of German reinforcements led to their weakening and eventual defeat.
 Mackensen was able to shift forces to deal with the sudden assault and Falkenhayn's forces responded with attacks at every point.
 Within three days, the attack had been shattered and the Romanians were retreating everywhere.
 Part of the Romanian Army was cut off from the city after German forces conducted a pincer movement north and south of the river.
 The Romanians suffered a considerable setback when a staff car carrying attack plans accidentally drove into a German position and was captured.

 Before retreating, Romanian troops burned down the oil wells at Ploiești along with the surrounding wheat fields so as to keep them out of the hands of the Central Powers.
 After Falkenhayen's Ninth Army cut off a portion of the Romanian Army, the remainder retreated to the Siret–Putna defensive line, one of the outermost defensive lines of Bucharest.
-There they rendevouzed with the Bucharest garrison and prepared to hold the line.
+There they rendezvoused with the Bucharest garrison and prepared to hold the line.